I really love Anthony Bourdain’s quote about omelets. He says that “the way you make an omelet reveals your true character.”

 In my 20+ years as a software engineering manager and founder of my own agency, I’d like to think that your code review best practices say a lot about your development team or maybe even your company.

-At the beginning of my career, some of the companies I worked for had a very strict peer code review strategy that required forensic thoroughness and excessive documentation.
-Getting through code review comments was a nightmare too.
+At the beginning of my career, some of the companies I worked for had a very strict peer code review strategy that required forensic thoroughness and excessive documentation during its code review process.
+Reviewing code and going through comments was a nightmare too.
+Code quality, in some cases, actually suffered.
 All that killed morale and, as expected, productivity plunged.

 For other companies, while knowledge-sharing and communication were focal points of the peer review process, they were in many cases irregular and not taken too seriously.
-There was always a “fixer” who would “clean up any code mess left behind.”
+There was always a “fixer,” in most cases a senior engineer, who would double check code, find defects, and “clean up any code mess left behind.”

 I guess as an engineering manager, your task is to find a balance that works for you.
 In my opinion, one of the best ways to make sure code reviews are close to perfect is to be regular and to have a solid peer code review system in place.

-Getting a fresh pair of eyes on a few chunks of code could really help pick out any mistakes, whether they’re non-destructive syntax errors or bugs that could bring down entire projects and put an end to partnerships.
+Getting a fresh pair of eyes for en effective code review could really help pick out any mistakes, whether they’re non-destructive syntax errors or bugs that could bring down entire projects and put an end to partnerships.
 The infamous “# define true (rand() > 10)” line of code comes to mind.
 Thankfully, as is good practice, we never worked on main branches.
 Duh!

 This blog post is based on a Code Review Best Practices created by our CTO, Karwer, who is an expert on AWS-based modern cloud application architectures, iOS development, and everything security related in software development.
 Plus, he’s also a Polish Sudoku Champion and has won the Polish Math & Logic Games - twice! 🏆 If you’re up to challenging him, I double dare you 😂 But first…

-Code reviews typically involve analyzing the code's logic, structure, readability, maintainability, performance, and security.
-If you're interested in reading up about my take on code quality, you could check out my other post on KPIs in Software Development.
+Code reviews typically involve analyzing the code’s logic, structure, readability, maintainability, performance, and security.
+Using a code review tool can facilitate this process and help document decisions.
+If you’re interested in reading up about my take on code quality, you could check out my other post on KPIs in Software Development.

 Why Are Code Reviews Important?